Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Warriewood has 63 active public transport stops, all of which are bus stops.
 These stops are served by 78 different routes that together facilitate 5,389 weekly passenger trips.
-The average distance from a resident's location to the nearest transport stop is 136 meters, indicating excellent accessibility.
-In this predominantly residential area, most commuting is outward-bound.
-Cars remain the primary mode of transport, used by 87% of residents, with walking accounting for 4%.
-On average, there are 1.6 vehicles per dwelling, higher than the regional norm.
+The accessibility of these stops is rated as excellent, with residents typically located just 136 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Car remains the primary mode of transport for 87% of residents, while 4% walk.
+On average, there are 1.6 vehicles per dwelling, which is higher than the regional average.

-According to the 2021 Census, 44.9% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 769 trips per day, equating to approximately 85 weekly trips per individual stop.
+According to the 2021 Census, 44.9% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+Across all routes, an average of 769 trips are made daily, equating to approximately 85 weekly trips per individual stop.

 Frequently Asked Questions - Transport